Tubbz-alt/php-parser/README.md

 matches the strings `"1"`, `"1\n2"`, `"1\n2\n3"`, etc.

 <a name="c-2-4-8"></a>
-#### Expression particle
+#### Sub-expression particle

-`exp` particle matches a sub-expression defined in the same grammar and passes the result of the sub-expression `handler` to its handler as the parameter.
+A sub-expression particle matches a sub-expression defined in the same grammar and passes the result of the sub-expression `handler` evaluation to its own handler as the parameter.

+To evaluate a sub-expression call the method with the subexpression name.

 If the sub-expression is not defined in the grammar the parser will raise an `Haijin\Parser\Expression_Not_Found_Error`.